ArrisonCaetano/BlenderBatchExporterTool/README.md

-Export Selected Meshes as Individual GLTF Files
+🧩 Export Selected Meshes as Individual GLTF Files
-This Blender script exports each selected mesh object to its own folder inside a user-chosen directory.
-Each mesh is saved as a separate .glb file under <ChosenFolder>/<ObjectName>/Models/.
-The operator integrates into Blender’s File > Export menu for easy access.
+A custom Blender script that exports each selected mesh object into its own folder.
+Each mesh is saved as a separate .glb file inside:

-Features:
+php-template
+Copy
+Edit
+<ChosenFolder>/<ObjectName>/Models/
+✅ Integrated into File > Export for quick access.

+✨ Features
-Exports only selected mesh objects
+🟢 Exports only selected mesh objects

-Creates organized folder structure automatically
+📁 Creates a clean folder structure automatically

-Saves files in GLB (binary glTF) format
+💾 Saves files in GLB (binary glTF) format

-Folder selection via Blender’s file browser
+🗂️ Folder selection via Blender's file browser****